Student Advising FAQ

 - Each Sophomore Inquiry (SINQ) course leads to a Upper Division Cluster (UDC).
 Each UDC offers a number of courses from various disciplines.
 Students are required to choose three courses from the same cluster.
 Usually the name of a SINQ course becomes the heading for a UDC.

 - Students who complete their SINQ at PSU have to choose their UDC from one of the SINQ courses they have completed.
 There are no exceptions to this rule and it is enforced by PSU.
-This rule also applies to transfer students who are transferring less than 90 credits.
-This is due to the fact that such students must take at least one SINQ class, which then has to "link up" with JC.
+This rule also applies to transfer students who are transferring fewer than 90 credits.
+This is because such students must take at least one SINQ class, which then has to "link up" with JC.

 - Transfer students with more than 90 transfer credits do not have to take any course from either FRINQ or SINQ.
-These students are free to choose any UDC of their choice.
+These students are free to choose any UDC they wish.